Osmosis Jones (PG)

 Mixing live action and animation, the film follows the misadventures of a zoo worker with an unknown virus he contracted after eating an egg contaminated with simian saliva.
 The responsibility of eradicating this lethal virus falls to a white blood cell cop (Chris Rock) and a fussy cold-cure pill.

-Infected Egg, Contaminated Petri Dish, Snotty Slurp & Sugar Tablets
+Infected Egg, Snotty Slurp, Contaminated Petri Dish and Sugar Tablets

 Infected Egg: This all started because a zoo keeper (Frank) ate a contaminated boiled egg.
 Yeah it was gross, he also added lots of mayo and salt to the egg so I added it here as well (in moderations of course).
 The pepper on the top and the seaweed at the bottom was added so that it looked like it had fallen on the floor and got dirty just as it did in the movie.